ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### June 2024
+Sunday June 9th, 2024:
 - Today, I woke at noon.
 I dreamt about McGregors return to the UFC while working at a CRT TV store/Sleep Country. it was vivid but i dont remember most of the details
 - Today, I called a friend
 - Today, I felt great after waking up, even though it was late.
 New experiment: if it gives a bit of anxiety, do it immediately
+- Today, I did a lot of chores
+- Today, I practiced a few things
+- Today, I had a big slump in the evening, from 8-930pm. thought too much

 Saturday June 8th, 2024:
 - Today, I woke up early. awesome